Set up your own shop for free

 2. Establishing a Balanced Routine

-Adapting your daily routine is key to harmonizing with the rhythms of Ramadan.
-Prioritize rest, adhere to a consistent sleep schedule, and strategically plan activities to optimize energy levels during fasting hours.
+Adapting your daily routine is key to harmonising with the rhythms of Ramadan.
+For example, you should make sleeping early to wake up during suhoor time a habit and plan the rest of the day's activities to optimise energy levels during fasting hours.

 Integrate light exercises and physical activities into your routine during non-fasting hours.
 Walking and exercising will not only promote overall health but also contribute to stress management.